BardicDefense/purple-hack/spells.md

 #### Animate Dead

 _Necromancy (R: Short, D: 1 day)_
-This spell turns the bones or bodies of dead creatures into undead skeletons or zombies that follow the caster’s simple spoken commands.
-The maximum Hit Dice that can be animated and controlled at any one time is equal to the caster’s level.
+Up to 1 medium humanoid corpses or skeletons of the caster's choosing per Level of the caster rise as undead under the caster's command.
+Whatever their capabilities during life, all created undead use the stats below.
+They are unable to use any special traits or powers (including spell casting) possessed in life.
 The dead are animated until destroyed, a Dispel Magic spell is cast upon them, or the duration expires.
 The caster can make the duration permanent by consuming 100 sp per Hit Die of the creature(s) animated in ritual components when the spell is cast.

+**Medium Undead**
+Level 1 AC 12 HP 1d8 (4) Att Weapon (+0) Speed 20 Morale 12 XP 10
+Undead: Silent before attacking.
+Immune to biological effects (e.g. disease, poison) and mind-affecting spells.

 #### Banishment